Bjelovar: 20th century

+Second World War

-The short-lived period of the Independent State of Croatia during the Second World War stopped the development of the city in all areas.
+Bjelovar had historical role in the proclamation of the Independent State of Croatia at the beginnings of the Second World War.
 Two days before the official proclamation in Zagreb, on 8 April 1941, from the balcony of the then city hall (now the Bjelovar City Museum), mayor Julije Makanec proclaimed the Independent State of Croatia during the event known as the Bjelovar uprising.
 Within two months, a new territorial-administrative division of the state into 22 parishes followed.
 During the war, unlike the villages in the immediate vicinity of Bjelovar, the town did not experience severe material destruction.
 On several occasions, the railway, as well as the military bases in the quarter of Vojnović, were bombed by Allied forces.